harshnisar/ml-india/ml-chapter/index.md

       <br>
       Read a blog entry related to it <a href="http://ml-india.org/ml-india-gurgaon-chapter-third-meetup/" target="blank">here</a>.
       </li>
-      <li style="margin-left:15px;">21st August, 2016.
+      <li style="margin-left:15px;">13th November, 2016.
 Discussion on kaggle Titanic dataset, and on basic implementation and workflow to build predictive models.
       <br>
       Read a blog entry related to it <a href="http://ml-india.org/ml-india-gurgaon-chapter-fourth-meetup/" target="blank">here</a>.
       </li>